goatslacker/alt/guides/getting-started/store.md

 ---
 layout: guide
 title: Creating a Store
-description: Learn about flux and alt
+description: Store manages the state and is shared across your components
 permalink: /guide/store/
 ---